eforsys/hootmarket-api/sections/warehouse_locations.md

 Warehouse Locations
 ======

-CRUD interface for Locations of the Warehouses.
+Query interface for Locations of the Warehouses.

 Get Locations
 ----------